Active Substance: recombinant cholera toxin B subunit / vibrio cholerae 01

 What is Dukoral?

-Dukoral is a vaccine, which is available as a suspension in a vial.
-It contains four different inactivated strains (types) of the bacterium Vibrio cholerae (V. cholerae) serotype O1, and part of a toxin from one of these strains as active substances.
-Dukoral is supplied with granules in a sachet to help make it up into an oral suspension.
+The vaccine contains four different inactivated strains (types) of the bacterium Vibrio cholerae (V. cholerae) serotype O1, and part of a toxin from one of these strains as active substances.

 What is Dukoral used for?